-The worrying 15% drop in new birth registrations was not revealed by the National Statistics Bureau, which has sought to hold back demographic figures when announcing economic and social development data for the year.
+The worrying slide in new birth registrations was not revealed by the National Statistics Bureau, which has sought to hold back demographic figures when announcing economic and social development data for the year.

 At a State Council press briefing on January 18, NSB’s director Ning Jizhe failed to answer when asked by reporters if the anti-Covid measures of a year earlier had spurred a tide of new births across the country in September and October of 2020.

 He was also asked if the findings of the census, held once every decade since 1949, would increase the prospects – as top policymakers had hoped – that “a decent increase” in the numbers of China’s younger people would follow Beijing’s 2015 revocation of draconian family-planning laws, known as the one-child policy.